All Products

 1. On the Create Role page, click Switch to Policy Editor.

 For Select Trusted Entity, select Alibaba Cloud Account.
-The Switch to Policy Editor button is located on the right side of the prompt message at the bottom of the page.
+The Switch to Policy Editor button is on the right side of the prompt at the bottom of the page.

-2. On the Visual Editor tab, for Principal, select Cloud Service.
-Configure the parameters as follows:
+2. On the Visual Editor tab, set Principal to Cloud Service.
+Configure the following parameters:

 • In the text box under Other Account, enter the UID of Account A.